LiamHz/liamhz.github.io/md-blog/2022-plans.md

 **Breaking news: Teenager realizes he doesn't have the whole world figured out**

-One issue I've had to grapple with while thinking about switching from tech to art is choosing what I want to do, instead of what I feel I should.
+One issue I've had to grapple with while thinking about switching part of my identity from tech to art is choosing what I want to do, instead of what I feel I should.

 During my high school years I was learning all about and building AI projects.
 In the background there was a constant stream of thoughts from Paul Graham, Sam Altman, and Naval Ravikant being hurled at me saying that all I needed to be fulfilled was to work at, and eventually found a SaaS startup.

 A core belief I held was that startups were one of the few things that create "impact and value" for the world, and the only thing that felt within reach for me.

-Then the mimesis started to fall apart
+Then the mimetic status structure started to fall apart.

 I met high-status founders (i.e. Thiel and YC) who were building uninspired companies while raising millions of dollars.